yugabyte/yugabyte-db/docs/content/v1.0/deploy/enterprise-edition/configure-cloud-providers.md

 ## Next step

-You are now ready to create Yugabyte DB universes as outlined in the next section.
+You are now ready to create YugabyteDB universes as outlined in the next section.